Hemantbhatiahb/TailWindPractice/README.md

 # TailWindPractice
-Created a PWSkills home page for practicing Tailwind css
+Created a html Portfolio  page for practicing Tailwind css